UWO-CS346-Fall-25/cs346f25-recipe-manager-app/README.md

 # Notes on current pages / features:

+-Added call to zen quotes api
+-Sessions now persist (i.e. can refresh without being logged out) -Fixed some issues with responsiveness, but work is still needed

+Note: Whether or not there is a deliverable next week, I am going to fix some of
+      the following TBD items.

+#### To Do Next:

+-Find alternative to alert messages, or toastify (ran into issues) -Make page more responsive
+-Decorate myRecipes page, possibly add an image for each recipe -Make clicking on a recipe open an info page with recipe ingredients and steps

+# Week 11 features below!

 -Added the ability to create an account
 -Passwords and email must fit certain criteria
 -Can verify your account by clicking on email link -Able to log into app and view your personal recipes

-#### To Do Next:

--Make it so sessions persist past site refreshing -Make page more responsive
--Decorate myRecipes page, possibly add an image for each recipe -Make clicking on a recipe open an info page with recipe ingredients and steps

 # Week 10 features below!